 Welcome to A Suitcase Full of Books!

 If you’re a literary loving traveler, a parent or teacher trying to find ways to make literature relevant to today, or just a bookworm who loves armchair adventuring- grab a mug of tea, kick off your shoes, and stay awhile!
 I would love for you to join our little book-club like community!
-Here you’ll find literary destination travel logs, book reviews, and travel tips I wish someone had told me before I learned through mishap and adventure.
+Here you’ll find literary destination travel logs & tips, book reviews, and DIY armchair adventure ideas.

 Hi, I’m Elizabeth!

-I’m an Alaskan librarian & archivist.
+I’m an Alaskan archivist/librarian & freelance writer/blogger.
 I’m a lifelong bookworm with a weakness for medieval history.
 I started traveling with my parents long before I have any memory of it, but with too-long a break for school and building a career, I’ve decided it’s time to dust off the ol’ suitcase, pack a journal, pen, and my next read (leaving room to pick up new ones along the way, of course!) and see those places and things that have inspired or been inspired by the novels that fill my bookcase.